sparkflows/sparkflows-docs/docs/user-guide/reading-writing/connectors.rst

      - Saves data to Redshift using JDBC
    * - Write To SnowFlake
      - Saves the rows of the incoming DataFrame into Snowflake
+   * - Execute Query In SnowFlake
+     - Executes query in Snowflake